-I want you to picture this meetup idea if you can… I’m stood in my friend Marlene’s apartment with my head in the shower and she’s stood behind me massaging my hair with some cheap shampoo and scalp and telling me about the virtues of this thing called that she wants me to try in my hair instead of shampoo.
+I want you to picture this meetup idea if you can… I’m stood in my friend Marlene’s apartment with my head in the shower and she’s stood behind me massaging my hair and scalp with some cheap shampoo and telling me about the virtues of this thing called chalk that she wants me to try in my hair instead of shampoo.
 It sounds messy though and I decline politely, telling her that I just want my hair to be clean and that any shampoo will do.

 What I’ve just shared with you is a typical meetup I have with my friend Marlene.
 She’s not rich, and neither am I. But we enjoy our friendship and we help each other out a lot too.
 The next time I’m at her house, she might be sat on the floor with her back turned to me while I oil her hair and scalp, and plait it (her hair) into the tiny bits that she loves.
 In an hour or two that it takes to do that, we will catch up with what’s going on in each other’s lives, for example, our kids, crafts, work etc. And before I leave, you can bet anything I will learn something new that will help me to grow as a person.